-There have been many frightening stories concerning Carprofen (Rimadyl) and the numerous side effects it poses to dogs.
-Many dog parents were surprised to learn the lethal risks of prescription NSAIDS only after their dog experienced severe negative reactions.
+There have been many frightening stories concerning Carprofen (Rimadyl) and the numerous adverse side effects it poses to a dog.
+Many dog parents were surprised to learn the lethal risks of a vet prescribed NSAID only after their dog experienced severe negative liver reactions.

-It can be said that all NSAIDs, (including Rimadyl, Derramax, Previcox, Metacam, and Zubrin), can all cause the same sinister side effects in dogs as they do in humans.
+It can be said that NSAID drugs, (including Rimadyl, Derramax, Previcox, Metacam, and Zubrin), can all cause the same sinister side effects in dogs as they do in humans.
 While severe liver effects are less common, gastrointestinal bleeding and liver disease are both potentially deadly to dogs.

 Since the introduction of Rimadyl in 1997, the FDA has received reports of more than 1,000 dogs that died or had to be put to sleep, and 7,000 more that had serious adverse reactions after taking the drug.